Skip to Content

 • Regional subsidy programs

-• Halton Region’s Ex-gratia Grant ($1,000) for Public Sewer Backup can help residents to either offset the cost of an insurance deductible or help with in-home flooding-related costs that are not otherwise covered under their home insurance policy.
+• Halton Region’s Residential Basement Flooding Grant (formerly known as the Ex-gratia Grant) ($1,000) for public sewer backup can help residents to either offset the cost of an insurance deductible or help with in-home flooding-related costs that are not otherwise covered under their home insurance policy.

-• To be eligible for the Ex-gratia grant, property owners must report in-home flooding, regardless of the source, to Halton Region by calling 311 or emailing accesshalton@halton.ca.
+• To be eligible for the Residential Basement Flooding Grant, property owners must report in-home flooding, regardless of the source, to Halton Region by calling 311, emailing accesshalton@halton.ca or through the online form.
+If reporting via the online form, please ensure you also have photos or a video of the flooding and/or damage ready to upload to the form.
 Halton Region Public Works staff will follow up as soon as possible to investigate.
 The grant will be available if Public Works staff have determined that:

 • A blockage occurred on the municipal side of the wastewater system; or